 What is fraudulent trading?
-If you are a creditor of an insolvent company or a bankruptcy, Oliver Elliot can help you address your claim and concerns arising from the insolvency.
+If you are a creditor of an insolvent company or a bankruptcy, Oliver Elliot can help.
+We Know Insolvency Inside Out.

 Civil Recovery Claims

-Fraudulent Trading is the intention of defrauding creditors.
+Fraudulent Trading is trading with the intention of defrauding creditors.

 It is the action by a director of a company of carrying out its business with the discrete intention of defrauding its creditors.
 If found to have acted in such a manner a director will be liable to contribute to the assets of the company as the court thinks fit as set out in Section 213 of the Insolvency Act 1986.